NC Teach Technology, Engineering, and Design Education

-In order to be eligible to teach Technology, Engineering, and Design Education on a Lateral Entry license and be eligible for NC TEACH, you will need:
+In order to be eligible to teach Technology, Engineering, and Design Education on a Residency License and be eligible for NC TEACH, you will need:

 - At least 24 hours in Technology, Engineering, and Design Education.
 If you do not have these courses completed when entering NC TEACH, you can plan to take these content courses during the NC TEACH program.
 You must have a “C” or higher in the course.
 “C-” is not accepted.